 My research expertise is on human cooperation, the reasons for its existence, and the psychological mechanisms that underlie cooperative action.
 In particular, I investigate the importance of reputation within human social relationships, including competition over a reputation for generosity (i.e., competitive altruism).
-As an evolutionary psychologist, my research draws from evolutionary biology, animal behaviour, mathematical game theory, experimental economics, anthropology, and social psychology.
+As an evolutionary psychologist, my research draws from evolutionary biology, animal behaviour, mathematical game theory, experimental and behavioural economics, anthropology, social psychology, and cognitive psychology.
 By using this approach, my research tries to understand when and why people help others, what design features in the brain promote generosity, what selective pressures could have resulted in the brain being designed this way, and how we can harness this knowledge to promote cooperation.

 In addition to my research on cooperation and prosocial behaviour, I also have a secondary line of research on risk-taking.

 Want more details?
 Click here for more info on specific lines of research

 These are for personal use only and not for commercial use or redistribution.
 An asterisk (*) indicates a student or post-doc in my lab at the time of the work.